Koda-Pig/tetra-face/README.md

 ## Other Notes

-I changed the name from `Tetra Face` to `Tetrus` because tetra face just isn't a good name.
+I changed the name from `Tetra Face` to `Tetrus` because Tetra Face just isn't a good name.